How To Make Fruit Kvass

 Recipe FAQs

-When you see bubbles and the flavor has a mild tang, it’s done.
+When you see bubbles and the flavor tastes lightly tangy with a touch of fizz, it’s ready to drink.

 Serve